The-Marcy-Lab-School/se-unit-7/lesson-4-intro_to_sql/practice/README.md

-# Unit 7, Lesson 4
-## Introduction to Databases & SQL
+# Introduction to Databases & SQL

 ### Practice